samuraininja84/UnityPackages/README.md

   - Canvas Tools is a collection of UI editing tools for stylizing UI objects in Unity.
   - Editor Shortcuts are any tools I've found or written to make using Unity Editor easier.
     - Will be updated intermittently.
-  - Effects 2D are a few of the Particles Systems that I've made for past games and their associated sounds.
+  - Effects 2D are a few particle systems I've made for past games and their associated sounds.
   - Extendable Enums is precisely what it sounds like; it creates a list of Enums that you can customize through scripts or the inspector (based on how you modify it)
     - Essentially finished.
 But in the future, I will be working on the Editor Window to add the ability to show the current list with a toggle so that you can edit it in the inspector.
   - Game Events Listener is a Scriptable Object-based Event Subscription System.